Comcast/sheens/doc/by-example.md

 ```

 The `deliver` node has an action.
 This action will be executed by the
-interpreter named `goja` per the `intepreter: goja` property.
+interpreter named `ecmascript` per the `intepreter: ecmascript`
-[Goja](https://github.com/dop251/goja) is an ECMAScript interpreter.
+property.
+This interpreter is based on
-The Goja runtime is populated with an object at `_`.
-This object has
+[Goja](https://github.com/dop251/goja).
+The ECMAscript runtime is
-two important properties:
+populated with an object at `_`, which has two important properties:

 1. `_.out(x)`: A function adds the given argument to the list of
    messages that the action will emit (if action execution does not